Crib Mattress Fit and Gaps: What Parents Want to Know

 Corner view inside a standard white crib showing one mattress and a slightly uneven gap near a corner

-Is a crib mattress supposed to fit tight
+Is a crib mattress supposed to fit tight?

-Why does the mattress look smaller than the crib
+Why does the mattress look smaller than the crib?

-What’s the easiest way to compare sizes
+What is the easiest way to check fit?

 One authoritative reference